 The Boston Marathon is the world’s oldest continuously run annual marathon and ranks as one of the world’s most prestigious road racing events.

-The historic course is a point to point event starting on Main Street in the rural New England town of Hopkinton and follows Route 135 through Ashland (the original 1897 starting point) Framingham, Natick, and Wellesley, and then on to Boston.
+The historic course is a point to point event starting on Main Street in the rural New England town of Hopkinton and follows Route 135 through Ashland (the original 1897 starting point) Framingham, Natick, and Wellesley, to where Route 16 joins Route 135.

 We have just returned from Boston and completed the 6 majors with Travelling Fit.
 It has been an amazing journey over the last 5 years.
 Thanks to all the staff for making it so simple and enjoyable.
 I would do it all again if my wife would let me

 The marathon.
 Where do I start?
 It was the most amazing experience.
 We were treated like royalty wherever we went in Boston.
 Everyone thanked us for coming to Boston and thanked us for running.
 It was very cold a few days before but on the day perfect (for me who hates cold).
 The crowd was enormous both sides of the road the whole 42k course probably dozens deep in most places all shouting and cheering.
 The Travelling Fit shirts were perfect.
 Many called out "go Australia" or "ozzie ozzie ozzie" or by our names.
 More importantly it was a very comfortable shirt to wear so congrats to those involved.
 I would not have missed it for the world.

 Thanks so much for organising everything in such a professional way & excellent service and for giving me the opportunity to compete & complete such a great event as the Boston Marathon.